vs5301/basic-java/Notes.md

 Try-catch block will terminate program normally.
 Finally block code will be executed everytime in try-catch.

-Promises are used to perform asynchronous programming
+Promises are used to perform asynchronous programming.
+A promise always return either a resolve or reject.